locationtech/geomesa/docs/user/convert/function_usage.rst

 Usage:

-All math functions accept: Integers, Doubles, Floats, Longs and parsable Strings.
+The arguments to a math functions must be numbers - Integers, Doubles, Floats, Longs or numeric Strings.

-All math functions return: Doubles.
-If another data type is needed, convert the value afterwards. e.g. ``add($1,$2)::long``
+All math functions return Doubles.
+If another data type is needed, convert the value afterwards, e.g. ``add($1,$2)::long``

+Math functions accept multiple arguments, or will accept a single java.util.List containing the arguments.

 Example: